aknackiron/testdroid-documentation/appium/faq/index.md

 In Testdroid Cloud after each test case, a closed Appium session, the device under test is put offline for automatic cleanup.
 This will cause the following tests of the test suite to fail.

 Instead, a test suite should re-use the first webdriver session from first test case in all the test cases or add a proper wait between each test case, poll our API and wait when the device become available again.
-The app can be closed and restarte without having to close the Appium webdriver session:
+The app can be closed and restarted without having to close the Appium webdriver session:

     # close current app
     driver.closeApp()
     # re-lauch the app
     driver.launchApp()
+    # resets the app ~ re-install
+    driver.resetApp()

 # Can I use the same TestScript for both my iOS and Android apps?